Duoidal Structures for Compositional Dependence: Equivalence with duoidal structure maps

 \begin{definition}[Duoidal structure maps] Morphisms between physical duoidal expressions with the same variables---which we call \emph{duoidal structure maps}---are inductively generated by the lax interchanger

-under the following operations: \begin{itemize} \item Equivalence: any two equivalent expressions have morphisms between them in both directions.
-This in particular includes the identity morphism from any expression to itself \item Composition: given morphisms of expressions $p \to q$ and $q \to r$, there is a morphism $p \to r$; \item Products: given morphisms of expressions $p \to q$ and $p' \to q'$, there are morphisms $p \otimes p' \to q \otimes q'$ and $p \;\tri\; p' \to q \;\tri\; q'$; \item Substitution: given a morphism $p \to q$ between expressions with $n$ variables, and morphisms $p_1 \to q_1$, ..., $p_n \to q_n$, there is a morphism $p \circ (p_1,...,p_n) \to q \circ (q_1,...,q_n)$; \end{itemize} along with equations ensuring that any two morphisms between the same fixed expressions are equal. \end{definition}
+under the following operations: \begin{itemize} \item Equivalence: any two equivalent physical duoidal expressions have morphisms between them in both directions.
+This in particular includes the identity morphism from any physical duoidal expression to itself \item Composition: given morphisms of physical duoidal expressions $p \to q$ and $q \to r$, there is a morphism $p \to r$; \item Products: given morphisms of physical duoidal expressions $p \to q$ and $p' \to q'$, there are morphisms $p \otimes p' \to q \otimes q'$ and $p \;\tri\; p' \to q \;\tri\; q'$; \item Substitution: given a morphism $p \to q$ between physical duoidal expressions with $n$ variables, and morphisms $p_1 \to q_1$, ..., $p_n \to q_n$, there is a morphism $p \circ (p_1,...,p_n) \to q \circ (q_1,...,q_n)$; \end{itemize} along with equations ensuring that any two morphisms between the same fixed physical duoidal expressions are equal. \end{definition}

-We now proceed to show that these morphisms are precisely the same as the identity-on-elements inclusions between the corresponding expressible posets.
+We now proceed to show that these morphisms are precisely the same as the identity-on-elements inclusions between the corresponding sum-join expressible posets.
 To do so, we need a notion of substitution for posets as well.

 \begin{definition}[Lexicographic substitution] Given a finite poset $P$ and for each $a \in P$ a poset $P_a$, the substitution poset denoted $P \circ (P_a)_{a \in P}$ has elements $\coprod_{a \in P} P_a$ such that $x \le y$ for $x \in P_a$ and $y \in P_b$ when either $a < b$ in $P$ or $a=b$ and $x \le y$ in $P_a$.
 This poset structure is called the \emph{lexicographic} order. \end{definition}